fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/systems/01_mujoco_integration.rst

 MuJoCo Integration
 ==================

-MuJoCo is a one of well-known physics engine for its fast and accurate simulation.
+MuJoCo is one of well-known physics engine for its fast and accurate simulation.
 The aim is to facilitate research and development in robotics, biomechanis, graphics and animation, and other areas.
 More explanation about MuJoCo can be found in `here <https://mujoco.org/>`_.

 In order to use the MuJoCo integration in MLPro, the following steps need to be done: